khakhalin/Dynamic-clamp-2018/reviews and responses.md

 Reviews and Author's Responses for (Busch Khakhalin 2018)
 ======================

 This is a collection of reviews and feedbacks, both official and unofficial, for different working copies of this paper.
-Reviews are split into paragraphs, and Author's responses and comments are shown after each paragraph, as indented text.
+Reviews are split into paragraphs, and Author's responses and comments are shown after each paragraph.
 Reviews, and responses to these revivews, are given in reverese chronological order.

 # J Neurosci (rejection), 2018 Nov 01